 Molten Metal Handling

 Handling hot liquid metals involves some risk.
-Employees need to be trained and follow strict rules.
+Employees need to be train and follow strict rules.
 Employees need to monitor the situation and need to be active in maintaining safety so that contact with hot liquid metals is avoide.

 Machine Guarding